Updated: Sep 1

-Features of an LLP
+Features of LLP

-An LLP is a body corporate and has legal personality separate from its partners.
+A Limited Liability Partnership (LLP) is a body corporate and has legal personality separate from its partners.
 Like any other body corporate, LLP has perpetual succession.
 Any changes in the partners will not affect the existence, rights or liabilities of the LLP.
 LLP has unlimited capacity and capable of suing and being sued, acquiring, owning, holding and developing or disposing of property.
 LLP may do and suffer such other acts and things as bodies corporate may lawfully do and suffer.
 An LLP is a business vehicle which would offer simple and flexible procedures in terms of its formation, maintenance and termination.

 An LLP may be formed by a minimum of two persons (wholly or partly individuals or bodies corporate) for any lawful business with a view of profit and in accordance with the terms of the LLP agreement.
 Any individual or body corporate can be a partner.